Making a FOIA Request

 - name and address of the requester and the telephone number at which the requester can be reached during normal business hours

 - a statement about whether the requested information is intended for commercial use and whether the requester is an educational or noncommercial scientific institution or news media representative

 - a statement agreeing to pay the applicable fees, identifying any desired fee limitation, or requesting a waiver or reduction of fees.

 The Board need not accept nor process a request that does not reasonably describe the records requested or that does not otherwise comply with the FOIA regulations.

-You may submit a FOIA request electronically; in writing to the Office of the Secretary, Board of Governors of the Federal Reserve System, 20th & Constitution Avenue, NW, Washington, DC 20551; or by facsimile to the Office of the Secretary at (202) 872-7565.
+You may submit a FOIA request electronically; in writing to the Office of the Secretary, Board of Governors of the Federal Reserve System, 2001 C Street, NW, Washington, DC 20551; or by facsimile to the Office of the Secretary at (202) 872-7565.

 Processing a FOIA Request